tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/0-intro.md

 anchor: dcp_attributes
 ---

-Attributes are customer descriptors for a given Datasource.
-The Attribute APIs below are used to register Attributes and manage metadata for a given Datasource.
+The Attributes APIs below are used to register Attributes and manage attribute's metadata for a given Datasource.

 <img src="/assets/img/dcp/Attributes.png">
 In the example above, the Attributes are all highlighted in yellow.

-[Customer Profile](/rest/customer_profiles/#customer_profiles) APIs are used to upload and update attribute values for specific customers.
+[Customer Profile](/rest/customer_profiles/#customer_profiles) APIs are used to upload and update customer profile attributes data.